Skip to content

 SHARE VIA:

 The words â€˜persistent tachycardia’ will strike a chill in many of you reading, but there will be those wondering what all the fuss is about.
-This article is aimed at that latter group in the hope that you can learn the lessons of both the past and present to recognise and treat a deteriorating child.
+This article is aimed at the latter group, in the hope that you can learn the lessons of both the past and the present to recognise and treat a deteriorating child.

-The most striking feature is that the pulse rate is above the ‘accepted’ level for several hours and is what myself and many others would define as ‘persistent tachycardia’ (PT) –
+The most striking feature is that the pulse rate is above the ‘accepted’ level for several hours and is what many others and I would define as ‘persistent tachycardia’ (PT) –

 ’I’ll huff and I’ll puff…’

-However, like many things in medicine, you will not necessarily find this written in any textbooks or scholarly articles, and no specific definition currently exists.
+However, as with many things in medicine, you will not necessarily find this written in textbooks or scholarly articles, and no specific definition currently exists.
 When does it become persistent?
 2hrs?
 4hrs?
 Using the charts above, it would be at 1300-1400hrs, but this is an evidence void.

 So, what’s it all about, and why does it matter?
 Well, this article isn’t about cardiovascular physiology or the mechanism of sepsis.
 I hope to make you think, really think, about what might be going on.